Common Financial Aid Questions

 Most initial awards are based on the assumption that you will enroll full time for the academic year.
 If you plan to enroll part-time, please review the enrollment requirements for specific aid types at www.financialaid.umd.edu.

-With the help of the Kamin Foundation, Veteran Student Life now has a Veterans in Transition Crisis Fund.
-If you are a student veteran, or know a student veteran who is in need of financial assistance, please email Brian Bertges at firstname.lastname@example.org for more information.
+With the help of the Kamin Foundation, Veteran Student Life now has a Veterans Crisis Fund.
+This fund provides grants, which do not need to be repaid, to students who incur unexpected expenses that would otherwise prevent them from continuing their education.
+Examples include, but are not limited to, unexpected medical issues or car accidents.
+If you are a student veteran, or know a student veteran, who is in need of emergency financial assistance, please email David Reese at firstname.lastname@example.org for more information.

 The Veterans Financial Advocate for America’s Debt Help Center has some great resources listed available for Veterans.
 Their goals are to help veterans become aware of what options are available for them through the federal government and what programs the Department of Veteran Affairs (VA) has to help active duty service members and veterans.
 Information and services to military personnel and their families are also provided.
 Please see links below for helpful sites